 Section 102(b)(1) of the Jumpstart Our Business Startups Act of 2012 exempts emerging growth companies from being required to comply with new or revised financial accounting standards until private companies (that is, those that have not had a registration statement under the Securities Act declared effective or do not have a class of securities registered under the Exchange Act) are required to comply with the new or revised financial accounting standards.
 The JOBS Act provides that a company can elect to opt out of the extended transition period and comply with the requirements that apply to non-emerging growth companies but any such an election to opt out is irrevocable.
-We have elected not to opt out of such extended transition period which means that when a standard is issued or revised and it has different application dates for public or private companies adopt the new or revised standard.
-This may make comparison of Presto's financial statements with those of another public company that is neither an emerging growth company nor an emerging growth company that differences in accounting standards used.
+We have elected not to opt out of such extended transition period which means that when a standard is issued or revised and it has different application dates for public or private companies, we, as an emerging growth company, can adopt the new or revised standard at the time private companies adopt the new or revised standard.
+This may make comparison of Presto's financial statements with those of another public company that is neither an emerging growth company nor an emerging growth company that has opted out of using the extended transition period difficult or impossible because of the potential differences in accounting standards used.

-We will remain an emerging growth company until the earlier of: (1) the last day of the fiscal year (a) following the fifth anniversary of the Closing of Ventoux's Initial Public Offering, (b) in which we have total annual gross revenue of at least \$1.235 billion or (c) in which we are deemed to be a large accelerated filer, which means the market value of our common equity that is held by non-affiliates exceeds \$700 million as of the end of the prior fiscal year's second fiscal quarter; and (2) the date on which we have issued more than \$1.00 billion in non-convertible debt securities during the prior three - year period.
+We will remain an emerging growth company until the earlier of: (1) the last day of the fiscal year (a) following the fifth anniversary of the Closing of Ventoux's Initial Public Offering, (b) in which we have total annual gross revenue of at least \$1.235 billion or (c) in which we are deemed to be a large accelerated filer, which means the market value of our common equity that is held by non-affiliates exceeds \$700 million as of the end of the prior fiscal year's second fiscal quarter; and (2) the date on which we have issued more than \$1.00 billion in non-convertible debt securities during the prior three-year period.
 References herein to "emerging growth company" have the meaning associated with it in the JOBS Act.

+THE OFFERING

-THE OFFERING Common Stock to be Offered by the Selling Securityholders 7,260,500 shares of Common Stock, which are comprised of (i) 4,760,500 PIPE Shares, (ii) 500,000 shares of Common Stock issuable upon the exercise of the Conversion Warrants, and (iii) 2,000,000 shares of Common Stock issuable upon the exercise of the Second Amendment Warrants.
-Shares of Common Stock outstanding As of June 15, 2023, 56,389,005 shares of Common Stock prior to any exercise of the Resale Warrants.
+Common Stock to be Offered by the Selling Securityholders

+7,260,500 shares of Common Stock, which are comprised of (i) 4,760,500 PIPE Shares, (ii) 500,000 shares of Common Stock issuable upon the exercise of the Conversion Warrants, and (iii) 2,000,000 shares of Common Stock issuable upon the exercise of the Second Amendment Warrants.

+Shares of Common Stock outstanding

+As of June 15, 2023, 56,389,005 shares of Common Stock prior to any exercise of the Resale Warrants.
 58,889,005 shares of Common Stock after giving effect to the exercise of all of the outstanding Resale Warrants.

-Use of Proceeds We will not receive any of the proceeds from the sale of the Resale Shares by the Selling Securityholders.
+Use of Proceeds

+We will not receive any of the proceeds from the sale of the Resale Shares by the Selling Securityholders.
 We will receive only nominal proceeds upon the exercise of the Resale Warrants, if the Resale Warrants are exercised for cash.
 See "Use of Proceeds."

+Ticker Symbol

+PRST

+Risk Factors

-Ticker Symbol PRST Risk Factors See " Risk Factors " and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in shares of our Common Stock.
+See "Risk Factors" and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in shares of our Common Stock.